theairo/ds-internship-test/task2/README.md

 - *output/:* Saved visualized matches.

 ## Setup and Installation
-You will need Python 3.9 or higher.
+Use Python 3.9 or 3.10.
+Some packages currently have issues installing on newer Python versions.
 While a powerful GPU is highly recommended for model training, the inference script runs efficiently on a standard CPU.

 ### Installation Steps
 1. Clone the repository to your local machine: